nwang888/duke-internal-directory/README.md

 ```
 ./pingmultithread.py
 ```

+The results will be stored in the data folder that you specified in config.py.

 Usage via Google Colab and Google Sheets:
 This will hopefully be supported in the future.
 It is not functional right now.